robtimus/obfuscation-jackson-databind/README.md

             .build();
     mapper.registerModule(module);

-A type-specific obfuscator will be used if the generic type of the `Obfuscated` property matches.
+A type-specific obfuscator will be used if the generic value type of the `Obfuscated` property matches.
 This takes into account super classes and implemented interfaces.
 If there is no match, the global default obfuscator is used.

-A type-specific obfuscator will be used not just for `Obfuscated`, but also any `List`, `Set` or `Collection` with a matching generic element type, and any `Map` with a matching generic value type.
+A type-specific obfuscator will be used not just for `Obfuscated` properties, but also any `List`, `Set`, `Collection` or `Map` property with a matching generic element/value type.
+This can be disabled by calling `requireObfuscatorAnnotation(true)` on the builder.
 The global default obfuscator will not cause any `List`, `Set`, `Collection` or `Map` to be obfuscated.

 ### Obfuscator lookup order

 The following order is used to look up obfuscators for properties:

-1. The obfuscator defined in the property's own annotation.
+1. The obfuscator defined in the property's own annotations.
-2. The obfuscator defined for the property's generic type when creating the module.
+2. The default obfuscator defined for the property's generic element/value type when creating the module.
-3. The obfuscator defined in the  property's generic type's class annotation.
+3. The obfuscator defined in the class annotations of the property's generic element/value type.
 4. The global default obfuscator.

 ## Default character representation providers